jsign/go-unixfs-proof/README.md

 - [ ] CLI for validation from DealID in Filecoin network; maybe fun, but `Labels` are unverified.
 - [ ] Many border-case tests.

+This is a side-project made for fun, so a priori is a hand-wavy roadmap.

 ## Contributing

 Contributions make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.